 Keeping up with the Über-Moms

-But I found that instead of experiencing the feeling, that I wasn’t doing enough, academically, I felt a different sense of inadequacy: that I was not a good enough (natural enough, Earthy enough) mother.
-No one ever said so to my face, but I gathered from overheard comments and conversations that I might not be up to snuff.
+But I found that instead of experiencing the feeling, that I wasn’t doing enough, academically, I felt a different sense of inadequacy.
+I felt that I was not a good enough (natural enough, Earthy enough) mother.
+No one ever said so to my face, but I gathered, from overheard comments and conversations that I was generationally lacking.

 - I was too hands-off (Didn’t you carry your baby with you everywhere?
 Body heat is good for the baby!)

-- I was uncaring (How could you let your baby “cry it out” in the middle of the night?
+- I was too cold (How could you let your baby “cry it out” in the middle of the night?
 How cruel!)

 - I was too selfish (You stopped nursing at one year?
 Studies show…)

 - I was too rigid (How can you boss your children around by telling them which curriculum you’re using on them?
 You are robbing them of their autonomy.
 You are treating them as less than a human being!)

 - I was unaware (How can you buy plastic water bottles?
 Don’t you know about the trash heap in the Pacific Ocean?)

 - I was too uptight (Maybe you need to stretch?
 Or meditate?)

 It was a little strange for me.
 And it certainly seemed like I, with my more traditional ways, was in the minority.